 Some resources to help you get started:

-Your projects may not need the performance advantages of these languages sufficiently to justify the considerable overhead in time, effort, and care required to program in them over other languages such as Python.
 If they do, however, then the choice of the language will be driven largely by a number of factors such as: are you starting from scratch or is there an existing code base that might be worth building on or otherwise modifying? are libraries/frameworks available in the language that make your life easier? which language appeals to you the most for whatever reason?

 Regular expressions are a way of specifying patterns of strings.
 This may not sound terribly impressive, but if someone were to tell me that regular expressions are probably one of the coolest things to come out of the programming world after programming itself, I’m not sure I would necessarily object.
 The fact is that regular expressions are impressive, giving you an incredibly powerful, precise, flexible, and elegant way to search for and manipulate data.
 You will use them not just in your programming, but also when editing text and documents including your programs, which is why support for regular expressions is one of the mandatory criteria for a “good” text editor as I describe above.